|Back to Main Print This Page Email to a Friend|

 - Do not use petroleum jelly or other oil-based lubricant products as they can damage the condom.

-- In general, it's best to use a pre-lubricated condom or to apply a water-based lubricant.
+- It is best to use a pre-lubricated condom or to apply a water-based lubricant.
 Unlubricated condoms may injure vaginal tissue and make it vulnerable to infections.
 Unlubricated condoms are also more likely to break.

 - The ring at the closed end is used to insert the device into the vagina and hold it in place over the cervix.